Huixxi/Fast-Py3/README.md

 ## Introduction.
 This is a basic tutorial of python3 for beginners.
 From **Basic Datatypes** to **Object Oriented Programming(OOP)**.
-It is mainly based on [Liao Xuefeng's Python3 Tutorial][1] and book [Begining Python from Novice to Professional Third Edition][2].
+It is mainly based on [Liao Xuefeng's Python3 Tutorial][1] and book [Begining Python from Novice to Professional 3rd Edition][2].
 It also includes some other useful points about python3.

 ## Tutorial Catalogue
 + **Basic Python3**